Minjun1Kim/ReactNativeAppDemo/README.md

 };
 ```

-Using the `onAddCounter` method prop, we update the `initialValue` of the counter by passing it in as a parameter.
+Using the `onAddCounter` method prop, we update the `initialValue` of the counter by passing it in as a parameter if the input (stripped of white spaces) is not empty.
 We also convert the String input value to a number using the built-in method.
 Afterwards, we set the `initialValue` to empty for future use.

 Adding styles to the components, this is what our source code looks like:

 ```jsx
 import React, { useState } from 'react';
 import { View, TextInput, Button, StyleSheet } from 'react-native';